DominicF96/Hashimoto/README.md

-# Hashimoto's Disease
+*This research is not a diagnosis, if you have health issues, seek medical help.*

-This repository is an open-source initiative to share research and resources about Hashimoto's Disease.
+# What is Hashimoto's Disease ?

 According to the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK), Hashimoto's Disease is;